Procedure 8.3.1 College and University Related Foundations

 A. Allowable Services

-A college or university may contract with its related foundation to provide administrative support services to the foundation, in accordance with Board Policy 8.3 and this procedure.
+A college or university may contract with its related foundation to provide staffing and other administrative support services to the foundation, in accordance with Board Policy 8.3 and this procedure.
 If the college or university provides services to a foundation pursuant to this provision, it shall provide an accounting of services provided and expenditures made on the foundation’s behalf at least annually.
-Administrative support services to be provided to the foundation must be specified in the contract with the related foundation.
-Allowable services may include:
+Allowable services may include but are not limited to:

-11. Executive director or executive secretary responsibilities consistent with this procedure.
+15. Executive director or executive secretary responsibilities consistent with this procedure

 B. Non-allowable services

-Colleges and universities are prohibited from providing to their related foundations services that involve managerial, discretionary, or policy-making responsibilities.
+Colleges and universities are prohibited from providing to their related foundations services that involve discretionary or policy-making responsibilities.
 The foundation board is responsible for managing its financial resources, including authorizing fundraising strategies, budgeting the use of funds, and establishing investment policies.
 College and university personnel shall not:

 1. Make investment policies or decisions on behalf of the foundation